yanxurui/nq/readme.md

 }
 ```
 Note
-1. `created_time` may be ommitted if the message is retrived from cache without querying myql.
+1. `created_time` may be missing if the message is retrived from cache without querying myql.